Maikxx/frontend-applications/README.md

 # Risk Indication App

+## How to install this app

+Before installing you will need an up to date version of **Node.js**.

+Then you can `git clone git@github.com:Maikxx/polymer.git`.
+To install the dependencies, run: `yarn` or `npm install`, whatever you feel like.
+Then to run the application: `yarn start` or `npm start`.

 ## About

 This application is focussed around youth healtcare workers.
 The main goal of this application is to decrease the amount of young people that need to leave their house as a result of threathening situations in and around the household.